Krill oil is naturally healthy

 They formulated the theory that the phospholipids and the main omega 3 fatty acids, DHA and EPA, had worked together to block inflammation, the reason for most PMS symptoms.
 In addition, the phospholipids are well known for a modulating effect on certain important neurotransmitters in the brain, which noticeably affect the emotional and physical symptoms of premenstrual syndrome.

-In a summary of the results of the continuous three months clinical, randomized double-blind study, the authors concluded "with a high level of confidence", that taking Krill Oil in their opinion, "can considerably reduce the physical and emotional symptoms associated with PMS".
+In a summary of the results of the continuous three months clinical, randomised double-blind study, the authors concluded "with a high level of confidence", that taking Krill Oil in their opinion, "can considerably reduce the physical and emotional symptoms associated with PMS".

 Krill Oil lowers cholesterol